NoraCodes/nora.codes/content/post/A-Gentle-Introduction-To-Practical-Types.md

 ## More Exotic Types

+So far, we've talked about types with sizes between 1 (Boolean) and 2^65 (BoundedInteger).
+Most _useful_ types will have sizes like this; however, there are uses for types with both infinite and zero size.

+### Infinitely Large Types

 We can use the combination of sum types and product types in another way: to define lists.
 Let's say we wanted a list of numbers; perhaps winning lottery numbers.
 For this, we need two types:

 {{< highlight rust >}}